 Note that SCARM automatically takes into account the printer margins (the white spaces at page borders where the printer is unable to print).
 You do not need to cut or overlap the white spaces – just align the page borders side by side and the printout will be exact.

-This is the whole procedure.
-It is not very convenient and can be difficult for large sized track plans or layouts with custom shaped baseboards, but if you always move the view page by page, you will be able to make accurate 1:1 printout of your SCARM plan.
+This is the whole procedure for the freeware version.
+It is not very convenient and can be quite difficult for large sized track plans or layouts with custom shaped baseboards, so if you have a complex design that you intend to build, you can always get a SCARM License Key and leave that job to the program.